hbiblia/EGDKProject/README.md

 The change is based on the fact that Gtk+ only has support for (Vulka) and the idea of EGDK is that it works everywhere according to the render of its own platform (Metal, DirectX and OpenGL).

-What is EGDK?
-===
-A data-driven game engine where everything is a component.
-The idea is to make it a pretty good 2D game development engine, just like using UE4/UE5.

-What I mean by UE4/UE5 is that the engine will have the best tools to build games as fast as possible depending on what you want.
 <!-- ### Mecenas activas (Gracias por apoyar) -->
 <!-- * Yonson Carbonel -->